macmanes/general_code/Trinity_Install.md

-Install New Version of Trinity on Blacklight
+Install New Version (July 17, 2014) of Trinity on Blacklight, and run it!
 -

 Switch to your SCRATCH